jsm28/matholymp-py/docs/contributing.rst

-with :command:`git diff` or :command:`git format-patch`, either using :command:`git send-email` or with your normal email client (if sending with your normal email client, patches should be attached, unless you are sure your email client does not change whitespace when including something inline).
+with :command:`git diff` or :command:`git format-patch`, either using :command:`git send-email` or with your normal email client (if sending with your normal email client, patches should be attached, unless you are sure your email client does not change whitespace, including UTF-8 BOMs, when including something inline).
 You can also send Git pull requests if you prefer.

 Please keep patches following the existing coding style (which generally tries to follow :pep:`8`).
 The code is designed so that configuration for a particular event can be done in configuration files and HTML and LaTeX templates, so if a feature is only appropriate for some events please ensure it is appropriately configurable rather than always enabled.
+If the new features affect parts of the code covered by the automated testsuite (which can be run with :command:`mo-run-tests`), please update existing test expectations if needed, and add new tests if not adequately covered by the existing tests.